exoplatform/exo-documentation/docs/SSO.rst

 eXo Platform as SP and Salesforce as IDP
 ------------------------------------------

-.. note:: Remember to disable SSO if you have enabled as described in :ref`Configuring Salesforce as SAML2 SP <eXoAddonsGuide.SSO.SAML2.PLF_IDP-Salesforce_SP>`.
+.. note:: Remember to disable SSO if you have enabled as described in :ref:`Configuring Salesforce as SAML2 SP <eXoAddonsGuide.SSO.SAML2.PLF_IDP-Salesforce_SP>`.

 Configuring Salesforce as SAML2 IDP
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^